menloresearch/jan-server/tests/README.md

 ## Run via Docker

 You can run these tests without installing k6 locally.
+The Docker setup has been tested and works on both Linux and Windows.

 ### Option A: Use the provided Dockerfile (recommended)